anderswallace/462-Chess-Board/README.md

 * Once the game is over (i.e. the computer or user is in checkmate), the LEDs will flash and then turn off, ending the program

 ## Demonstration
+[Here](https://youtu.be/W13wSfIYjTs) is a demonstration of the chess board functionality.

 ## Documentation